 The first time you connect the Display you will need to have your Wireless Adaptor enabled.
 It is best to do this prior to installation so that you don’t have to leave Xibo for Android during configuration.
 After your Display is connected to the CMS you can turn the Wireless Adaptor off (unless you are using it of course!).

 Confirm that the Date / Time and Timezone information are correctly set on the device.
-This information is used by Xibo for Android for time sensitive scheduling and for the 14-day trial.
+This information is used by Xibo for Android for time sensitive scheduling as well as for the 14-day trial.

-Please note: If the Date/Time is incorrect during installation your 14-day trial may expire sooner than it should.
+Please note: If this is incorrectly set during installation your 14-day trial of Xibo for Android may expire sooner than it should.

 Xibo for Android is released as an APK file which can be opened and installed by the Android OS.
-You will need to download or transfer the latest Xibo for Android release onto your device for installation.
-The easiest way to do this is to open using the Download link directly on the device and download the latest available release.
+You will need to download or transfer the latest Xibo for Android APK release file onto your device for installation.
+The easiest way to do this is to select and download the latest release for your device directly from here: Download Xibo for Android

 If you’re using DS Devices DSC-J18 or J19 hardware (but NOT the DSCS9), then you should download the latest DS Devices version from the same link.
 It has tighter integration with the device hardware and gives “root” access without needing to first root the device.